lipeng-gu/PointeNet/README.md

 The paper has been accepted by **Computer Aided Geometric Design** 🔥.

 ## News
+* The presentation slides for GMP2024 have been uploaded. 📌.
 * The code of PointeNet has been released 📌.

 ## Introduction